vesellov/visio2python/README.md

 The tool **visio2python** generates [Python](http://python.org) code from graphical diagrams created in [Microsoft Visio](http://en.wikipedia.org/wiki/Microsoft_Visio).
-So you can "draw" your idea, press the button, execute the code and see how it works.
+So you can "draw" your idea, press the button, execute automatically generated Python code and see how it works.
 Less code, more visualisation, fast development, more stability.

-The key here is the use of [finite state machines](http://en.wikipedia.org/wiki/Finite-state_machine) to describe the algorithm of the program.
+The key aspect here is the use of [finite state machines](http://en.wikipedia.org/wiki/Finite-state_machine) to describe behaviour of your program.
 This approach also known as [Automata-Based Programming](http://en.wikipedia.org/wiki/Automata-Based_Programming).
-My professor [Anatoly Abramovich Shalyto](http://en.wikipedia.org/wiki/Anatoly_Shalyto) gave me this knowledge - in those wonderful days when I was
+My professor [Anatoly Abramovich Shalyto](http://en.wikipedia.org/wiki/Anatoly_Shalyto) gave me that knowledge - those wonderful days when I was studying [at university](http://en.ifmo.ru/).
-[at university](http://en.ifmo.ru/).
 Great Thanks to Him!.